RolfBly/stoxsnschulz/readme.md

 Stox S.N.
 Schulz is not a person, as far as I know.
 It's just a peculiar way of spelling 'stocks essentials'.

 The project is mainly intended to learn-by-doing Python-for-web, in particular screenscraping, Flask, Ninja, HMTL, CSS, and whatever comes up getting it working like I want to.
+It also presents an overview that I wanted to see regularly, and couldn't find anywhere else.

 The project has two sections: